Treatments

 Treprostinil acts through the prostacyclin pathway causing the blood vessels of the lungs to relax and prevents thickening.
 It is usually produced by the lining of the blood vessels of the lungs; however, these levels are reduced in pulmonary arterial hypertension.

 Inhaled treprostinil is administered through a specialized inhaler device that delivers the treprostinil to the lungs by the patient breathing in the medication.
 Your PH Team and specialty pharmacy nurses will show you how to use this device.
-Inhaled treprostinil needs to be taken up to 9 to 12 puffs (or the maximum tolerated dose) 4 times a day, and adherence is very important.
+Inhaled treprostinil needs to be taken up to 9 to 12 puffs (or the maximum tolerated dose) four times a day, and adherence is very important.

 There is also a dry powder inhaler formulation delivered through a special hand-held inhaler device that is taken as one breath four times per day.
 Your PH Team and specialty pharmacy nurses will also show you how to use this device.